ystk/debian-mesa/src/gallium/docs/source/tgsi.rst

 Some instructions, like :opcode:`I2F`, permit re-interpretation of vector components as integers.
-Other instructions permit using registers as two-component vectors with double precision; see :ref:`Double Opcodes`.
+Other instructions permit using registers as two-component vectors with double precision; see :ref:`doubleopcodes`.

 When an instruction has a scalar result, the result is usually copied into each of the components of *dst*.
 When this happens, the result is said to be *replicated* to *dst*. :opcode:`RCP` is one such instruction.

+Modifiers
+^^^^^^^^^^^^^^^

+TGSI supports modifiers on inputs (as well as saturate modifier on instructions).

+For inputs which have a floating point type, both absolute value and negation modifiers are supported (with absolute value being applied first).
+TGSI_OPCODE_MOV is considered to have float input type for applying modifiers.

+For inputs which have signed or unsigned type only the negate modifier is supported.

 Instruction Set
 ---------------